ga-wdi-lessons/sql-intro/sql_basics.md

 - Backslash commands (e.g. `\l` ) are commands to navigate psql.
 These are psql-specific.
 - Everything else is SQL.
 The SQL is what actually interacts with the database.

+> If you're curious as to where exactly your databases are being stored locally, enter `SHOW data_directory;` while in psql.

 ### SQL Syntax

 - All statements end in a semicolon.